 Things to do and see in Barcelona: More than just the Nou Camp and beaches

 30 million visitors each year can’t be wrong.
-Barcelona, capital of Catalunya, is a cosmopolitan dream where cultures collide with the past.
-Famed for Messi, Suarez and Neymar, there is so much more to the city than football.
+Barcelona, the capital of Catalunya, is a cosmopolitan dream where cultures collide with the past.
+Famed for Messi, Suarez, and Neymar, there is so much more to the city than football.
 Whisper that when you are in the company of locals. mention of “Barcelona” will elicit a response of “Messi” or something football-related.

 The Camp Nou offers a fascinating stadium tour and museum is a must, as is visiting La Sagrada Familia and Park Güell.
 But during your stay, walk down Las Ramblas and take in the human statues but this is so much more than a thoroughfare.
 History is in the air and on the ground, we look at 10 hidden gems of this incredible Spanish city.

 10. The Art of Joan Miró